 PVGO = ROE – Required Rate of Return

-We can evaluate each scenario by calculating the intrinsic value of the stock using the dividend discount model, but different return on equity rates and different plowback ratios.
+Each scenario can be evaluated by calculating the intrinsic value of the stock using the dividend discount model, but with different return on equity rates and different plowback ratios.
 The company growth rate, g, is determined by its ROE and by the earnings retention rate (RR):

 g = ROE × RR